 These Caramel Coffee Glazed Nutella Donuts have some fantastic tastes going on.
 The rich, slightly nutty, chocolate flavor come from a combination of the raw cacao powder and the chocolate hazelnut spread, but it’s really the addition of the coffee flavors that brings it to the next level of tasty.

-I’ve often thought about making some type of baked Nutella donut, so when I was given the opportunity to do a collaboration with Gourmesso, I was hopeful their coffee would give me some donut inspriation.
+I’ve often thought about making some type of baked Nutella chocolate donut, so when I was given the opportunity to do a coffee recipe collaboration with Gourmesso.
 Gourmesso produces Nespresso compatible coffee capsules that are 30% less expensive and most of which are Fair-Trade certified.

 I used two types of coffee for the donuts (one in the batter and one in the glaze) and both were brewed via a Nespresso espresso machine and using Gourmesso coffee capsules.
 For the batter, I chose the Etiopia Blend Forte, which is a robust blend with a slight citrus flavor, and for the glaze I used the Soffio Caramello, which has sweet and creamy caramel notes.
 Both were brewed at the strongest setting possible, which was the espresso/small cup option at 1.35 ounces.